dascentral/dotfiles/software/laravel.md

 brew link php@7.2 --force
 ```

 The second command forces creation of symlinks for the PHP binaries within `/usr/local/bin`.
-This action ensures your Mac is using PHP 7.2 instead of the default version.
+This action ensures your Mac uses PHP 7.2 instead of the default version.

 ### Install Composer